 1. Where to work?

-You might assume that the last option seems to be the most ideal, which is true, however the higher benefit always comes with greater responsibility, which means it will involve higher expectations from parents, private meetings and feedback, and on top of all that, more specialized certification and experience criteria.
-So that’s why today we will only discuss the pros and cons of teaching at the other two options, as we mentioned before.
+You might assume that the last option seems to be the most ideal, which is true, however the higher benefit always comes with greater responsibility, which means it will involve higher expectations from parents, meetings and feedback.
+The International Schools with CIS standard even set the bar higher with pages of requirements on expertise, qualifications as well as degree.
+So that’s why today we will only discuss the pros and cons of teaching at the first two options, as we mentioned before.

 2. What to know about teaching in Vietnam?